dan-koller/Java-Encryption-Decryption/README.md

 ## Get started

 Download the JAR file or clone this repository, run `gradle build` and then run the program from the command line.
-You can pass several arguments to the program to change the encryption and decryption algorithms.
-By default, the program uses a shifting algorithm and a unicode algorithm.
+You can pass several arguments to the program to change the behavior.
+See the following table for the available

-See the following table for the available arguments:
+arguments:

 | Argument | Description                               | Options                    |
 |----------|-------------------------------------------|----------------------------|